stephenjohnlimb/boot2/AgileDevelopment.md

 ```

 Some of these test pass and some fail, I've used parameterised tests here.
-Also, note that I've not done any `Spring` stuff or contexts or anything like that.
+Also, I've not done any `Spring` stuff or contexts or anything like that.

+I've gathered common test code assertions into a simple consumer - so even the tests are DRY.

 The use of just pure Junit tests without any Spring is quick and simple - but only if
 you minimise `@Autowiring` and inject dependencies via constructors.
 This enables you to